pandaymx/blog/src/update.md

 4. Document adds license agreement
 5. Permit importing components by alias
 6. Replace the background of the homepage with the daily Bing wallpaper
-7. Replace the description of the homepage with a random one-sentence phrase.
+7. Replace the description of the homepage with a random one-sentence phrase
+8. Add website running time

 ## 2024-08-04